 I briefly mentioned Donkor’s novel Housegirl in a previous post.
 The story takes place between Kumasi (Ghana’s second largest city) and London, told through the eyes of a 17 year old housegirl who is sent to befriend and “straighten out” the daughter of her ma’am’s friend.

-While I enjoyed the story, I found Donkor’s use of Twi, a Ghanaian mother tongue, sprinkled in with English, and sometimes with no explanation in the glossary.
+Donkor sprinkled in Twi, a Ghanaian mother tongue, with no explanation in the glossary.
 He leaves it to the reader to figure out the word based on the context.
 That’s kinda cool, kinda daring.
 Good overall read.